srjingole0610/Javascript/README.md

 ### 07-Behind-the-Scenes

 Explores how JavaScript works under the hood.

--**Topics**: The JavaScript Engine and Runtime, Execution Contexts, The Scope Chain, Hoisting and the TDZ, The `this` Keyword, Regular vs. Arrow Functions and object Reference.
+-**Topics**: The JavaScript Engine and Runtime, Execution Contexts, The Scope Chain, Hoisting and the TDZ, The `this` Keyword, Regular vs. Arrow Functions, and Object References.

 ## Prerequisites